 Out with my pochade box ( and fancy chair ), painting in north Pembrokeshire.

-Painting with friend and fellow artist at Ceibwr Bay in west Wales.
+Painting with friend and fellow landscape artist Diane Mathias, on a beautiful summer's day at Llanerchaeron in west Wales.

 Pochade box painting with friends at Cwm yr Eglwys, Pembrokeshire.